schneiderma97/SimpleBackup/README.md

 2. Install Restic by following the instructions on the [official Restic website](https://restic.net/#installation).

+3. If you plan to use WebDAV, install rclone by following the instructions on the [official rclone website](https://rclone.org/install/).

-3. Clone this repository or download the script and requirements file.
+4. Clone this repository or download the script and requirements file.

-4. Install the required Python packages:
+5. Install the required Python packages:

    ```
    pip install -r requirements.txt